panpanini/mutation-testing/PITCHME.md

 @snapend

 Note:
-I'm a Software Engineer focusing on Android working at Mercari, a flea market application based in Japan and America.
+I'm a Software Engineer focusing on Android working at Mercari, a peer to peer market application based in Japan and America.
 ---

 @snap[north]